 Armstrong Atlantic State University

-Spring 2009Philip Solomons (1919-2011) was a Savannah native who spent his first year of college at Armstrong State College before transferring to Georgia Tech.
-After graduation, he served in the Army Air Corp in World War II and later in the Korean War.
-For 47 years he worked in the family business, Solomons Company, a pharmaceutical distributer founded in the 1840's.
-Solomons was a member of many community and civic organizations and a life-long member of Mickve Israel.
-He endowed The Philip and Shirley Solomons Eminent Scholar Chair in the Department of Economics at Armstrong and was awarded an Honorary Doctorate of Letters on May 9, 2009.
+Spring 2009Philip Solomons (1919-2011), a Savannah native, spent his first year of college at Armstrong Junior College before transferring to Georgia Tech.
+There, he studied industrial management before joining the Air Force during World War II.
+After returning from the war, he worked in the family business, Solomons Company, a pharmaceutical distributor founded in the 1840's.
+Solomons was heavily involved in the Boy Scouts and many other community and civic organizations as well as a life-long member of Congregation Mickve Israel.

 -

-Nicholas J. Mamalakis
+Nicholas John Mamalakis

 Armstrong Atlantic State University